‘Real world’ autism interventions for home and school

 Autism Speaks: How can interested parents and teachers learn more about JASPER and where it’s offered?

 Dr. Kasari: JASPER is currently available in several communities including New York City (The New York Center for Infants and Toddlers), some Los Angeles public schools, the UCLA Center for Autism Research and Treatment, and province-wide in Newfoundland, Canada.
-(Follow the text links for contact information and further assistance.)
 To learn more about JASPER, please visit the Kasari Lab website and our Facebook page.
 We’ll be posting about future trainings, as well as updates on the JASPER teaching manual we’re developing.

-Explore all the research that Autism Speaks is funding – including research into autism risk factors – using this website’s Grant Search Engine.
+Explore all the research that Autism Speaks is funding – including research into autism risk factors – using Autism Speaks' Grant Search Engine.
 This work is made possible by the passion and generosity of our volunteers and donors.